notuntoward/ref/obsidian/Obsidian Share Vault/Software Dev/Tools for Software Dev/vscode/Vscode Color Themes.md

 This seems to be true: [[Vscode code display customization syntax]]
 # Good Themes
+## NetBeans light
+**This is my favorite**: good toned down gray comments, bolded function declaration names, docstrings palish orange (tolerable, would prefer to change), non-obnoxious squigglies.
+Background a bit dim.
+- I tweaked colors using [this google ai studio dialogue](https://aistudio.google.com/app/prompts?state=%7B%22ids%22:%5B%221y6bKnlA16M8mIpF5mM6dupgV5unFgtOd%22%5D,%22action%22:%22open%22,%22userId%22:%22106663353829707201139%22,%22resourceKeys%22:%7B%7D%7D&usp=sharing)
 ## sema
 light:
 Good, less colorful so maybe not as pretty, but good readability and not jarring.
 Background still not as bright as I would like

 light chroma:
 not sure how diff from "light"
-## NetBeans light
-good toned down gray comments, bolded function declaration names, docstrings palish orange (tolerable, would prefer to change), non-obnoxious squigglies.
-Background a bit dim.
 ## Visual Studio light
 I think what I was using (3/22/25).
 This ain't bad, except for the red docstrings, red squigglies are still red.
 ## Github